Winter 2021-2022 Newsletter

 Serving the greater Cleveland Park, Woodley Park and Van Ness neighborhoods.

-Welcome to the Upton Urbanist, the newsletter of Cleveland Park Smart Growth.
+Welcome to the Uptown Urbanist, the newsletter of Cleveland Park Smart Growth.
 This issue covers topics we know most area residents will be interested in: Streetscape, a new planning process to build more housing, a speaker series on housing that kicks off next month, the approval of bike lanes for Connecticut Ave and more.
 Links to each article can be found below.
 From all of us at Cleveland Park Smart Growth, best wishes for a happy and healthy New Year!

 After years of planning and waiting, the Connecticut Ave Streetscape project is finally beginning.
 The pedestrian-friendly results should be worth the upcoming hassle of the Big Dig along our commercial area. (read more)